 Figure 4: Pipeline validation using publicly available TCGA count data.
 Correlations were calculated between publicly available count data from TCGA samples and the XPRESSpipe on the sequence count data.
 Note: All R values reported are Spearman R values.
-All axes are log10(counts).

-real and often biologically relevant, high levels, particularly 10-fold differences, of pseudogene expression are less likely, indicating a slightly more reliable quantification by way of XPRESSpipe.
+Although pseudogene expression is real and often biologically relevant, high levels, particularly 10-fold differences, of pseudogene expression are less likely, indicating a slightly more reliable quantification by way of XPRESSpipe.

 Cost Analysis

-XPRESSpipe functions can be computationally intensive and thus, super-computing resources are rec- ommended.
-Many universities provide super-computing resources to their staff and students; how- ever, in cases where these resources are not available, servers such as Amazon Web Services (AWS) (https://aws.amazon.com/) can be used to process sequencing data using XPRESSpipe.
-For example, the ri- bosome profiling dataset of 32 raw sequence files used in the study was processed using the University of Utah’s Center for High-Performance Computing resources.
+XPRESSpipe functions can be computationally intensive and thus super-computing resources are recommended.
+Many universities provide super-computing resources to their staff and students; however, in cases where these resources are not available, servers such as Amazon Web Services (AWS) (https://aws.amazon.com/) can be used to process sequencing data using XPRESSpipe.
+The ribosome profiling dataset of 32 raw sequence files used in the study was processed using the University of Utah’s Center for High-Performance Computing resources.
 Run statistics can be found in Table 3.

 UPDATE